yoshi-p27/GitClone/README.md

 This function takes in a new branch name.
 It creates a new branch with the gien name and points it at the curent head node.
 It is merely a file which points to a commit identifier.

 #### rmBranch()
-This funciton takes in a branch name.
+This function takes in a branch name.
 This function deletes the branch with the given name, i.e. delete the file holding the pointer to a commit.

 #### checkout3()
-This funcion takes in a file name.
+This function takes in a file name.
 This is the simplest checkout case where the version of the file at the head commit is put in or overwrites the version in the current working directory.

 #### checkout4()
 This function takes in a commit id and a file name.
 It takes the file from the given commit and is put in or overwrites the version in the current working directory.